A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

 GNNs have emerged as a powerful tool for POI recommendation~\cite{han2020stgcn,kim2021dynaposgnn,wang2021attentive,zhang2021leveraging,li2022attention,liu2024poi,zhang2024hyper}, effectively capturing complex relationships within location-based data.
-Earlier studies~\cite{han2020stgcn,kim2021dynaposgnn,wang2021attentive,zhang2021leveraging,li2022attention} mainly emphasize capturing spatial and temporal dynamics.
-Specifically, Han~\textit{et al.}~\cite{han2020stgcn} focuses on capturing both spatial and temporal dynamics within user check-in data.
-First, it constructs a multigraph to represent various contextual factors and their relationships.
-Then, it employs a time-aware sampling strategy to capture the evolving influence of neighboring nodes.
-Finally, it learns node representations that change over time, reflecting the dynamic nature of user preferences and POI popularity.
-Another earlier study~\cite{kim2021dynaposgnn} proposes a novel next POI recommendation model called DynaPosGNN, which incorporates specific arrival times into offline user activities.
-Unlike traditional methods that solely rely on user check-in history, DynaPosGNN analyzes the correlation between arrival time and two spatial dynamic graphs: the ``User-POI graph" and the ``POI-POI graph".
-By integrating temporal information, DynaPosGNN provides a more nuanced understanding of user behavior, considering both the locations visited and the timing of those visits, leading to potentially more accurate recommendations.
-In comparison, ASGNN~\cite{wang2021attentive} incorporates a personalized hierarchical attention network to exploit complex correlations between users and POIs in check-in sequences.
-This allows the model to capture both long-term and short-term user preferences, providing a more discriminative understanding of user behavior.
-Finally, ASGNN leverages these learned user preferences to predict the next POI, taking into account both long-term and short-term behavioral patterns.
-Zhang \textit{et al.}~\cite{zhang2021leveraging} introduce GNN-POI, a POI recommendation framework that leverages the power of GNNs to learn node representations from both node information and topological structure, thus enhancing POI recommendation accuracy.
-GNNs have demonstrated exceptional capacity for modeling complex relationships within graph structures, making them well-suited for capturing the intricate connections between users and POIs in LBSNs.
+Earlier studies~\cite{han2020stgcn,kim2021dynaposgnn,wang2021attentive,zhang2021leveraging,li2022attention} focus on capturing spatial and temporal dynamics.
+Specifically, Han~\textit{et al.}~\cite{han2020stgcn} captures both spatial and temporal dynamics in user check-in data.
+It constructs a multigraph to represent contextual factors and their relationships, employs a time-aware sampling strategy to account for the evolving influence of neighboring nodes, and learns time-dependent node representations to reflect changing user preferences and POI popularity.
+Another study~\cite{kim2021dynaposgnn} introduces DynaPosGNN, a next POI recommendation model that integrates arrival times into user activities.
+Unlike traditional methods that rely solely on check-in history, DynaPosGNN analyzes the correlation between arrival time and two spatial dynamic graphs—the "User-POI graph" and the "POI-POI graph"—providing a more nuanced understanding of user behavior.
+ASGNN~\cite{wang2021attentive} incorporates a personalized hierarchical attention network to capture complex correlations between users and POIs in check-in sequences.
+This enables the model to capture both long-term and short-term user preferences, enhancing its ability to predict the next POI.
+Finally, Zhang \textit{et al.}~\cite{zhang2021leveraging} introduce GNN-POI, a POI recommendation framework that utilizes GNNs to learn node representations from both node information and topological structure, improving POI recommendation accuracy.
+GNNs' exceptional capacity to model complex relationships makes them well-suited for capturing the intricate connections between users and POIs in LBSNs.